blocky/attestation-service-examples/time_weighted_average_price/attest_fn_call/README.md

 The `extractPriceSamples` function takes the enclave attested application public key `eAttest`, the transitive attested function call `tAttest`, and a `whitelist` of acceptable enclave measurements as parameters.
-It users these to call the`basm`
+It uses these to call the`basm`
 [Blocky Attestation Service WASM Go SDK](https://github.com/blocky/basm-go-sdk) `basm.VerifyAttestation` function to verify that `tAttest` has been signed by